Monday, August 31, 2009

 BETTER BOTTLE BILL IS REVIVED!

 A Judge, Debbie Batts out of Manhattan, lifted the injunction that had put the expansion process in limbo.
-The bottling companies lobbied that they would lose too much money in unredeemed deposits, I g
+The bottling companies lobbied that they would lose too much money in unredeemed deposits, I guess.

 The new law was supposed to take effect June first, but District Court Judge Thomas Griesa ruled on that day that it wouldn’t take effect until April 1, 2010.